crateio/distutils2/docs/source/install/index.rst

 to keep the source tree pristine, you can change the build directory with the :option:`--build-base` option.
 For example::

-   python setup.py build --build-base=/tmp/pybuild/foo-1.0
+   python setup.py build --build-base /tmp/pybuild/foo-1.0

 (Or you could do this permanently with a directive in your system or personal Distutils configuration file; see section :ref:`inst-config-files`.)
 Normally, this isn't necessary.

 The default layout for the build tree is as follows::